Clinical Medical Assistant

 Clinical Medical Assistants have a wide range of roles and responsibilities.
 The most typical tasks

 consist of recording medical histories and vital signs, discussing treatment procedures to patients and

 preparing them for examinations and test procedures.
-Additionally, Certified Medical Assistants collect and
+Additionally, Medical Assistants collect

-the medical equipment used for testing.
+sterilizing the medical equipment used for testing.
 Depending on the size of the practice, Clinical

 Medical Assistants are likely to become office specialist for particular tasks and procedures under the

 supervision of an administrator, physician or department manager.
-Some areas of speciality include preparing patients for
+Some areas of speciality include

-Clinical Medical Assistants duties are varied according to the State law of the heath care provider's
+the physicians directions.
+Clinical Medical Assistants duties are varied according to the State law of

 Phlebotomy is a skilled field of clinical practice primarily based around the collecting and proper

-are health professionals who work under the direction of a physician or licensed health care professional.
+Phlebotomist are Health Career Professionals who work under the direction of a physician or licensed

 Clinical Medical Assistant Online Program